krlaframboise/SmartThings/ReadMe.md

 <li>DTH for the Cree Connect Bulb that fixes the problem with the official Cree Bulb DTH where it doesn't remember the last level it was set to when it's turned on.<br /></li>
 <li>It also reports at a regular interval so it can be monitored to ensure it doesn't drop offline.<br /></li>
 <li>Allows you to control the dim rate.</li>
+<li>I find this version to work a lot better than the default Cree Bulb DTH and since the default version doesn't run locally, there's really no downside to using my version.</li>
 </ul>

 <hr />